redlfox/resource-search-download-archive/how-to.md

 ## Search online
 ### address hack
 * switch between http and https protocols.
-* delete the subdomain in the address.
+* delete the subdomain in hostname of the address.
 * use direct ip address of the website.
 * try another ports.

 use nmap to scan open ports of a website server.
+* delete something in the path of the address.

+For example, you can access the directory of a file if the website does't block it.
 ### find subdomains

 ## Ask for help